You’ve started a blog! Yeah! I remember that feeling myself!

 Instead, take the proper steps to set up a blog using the proper hosting to start.
 You will be glad you did.

-2. Not getting a secure domain name
+2. Not having a secure site

 One thing that it seems most “start a blog posts” forget to mention is the importance of security.
 They all say, “go here and start a blog.”
 That is simple enough.

 But, what they forget to do is remind you to make sure you get an SSL certificate.
 That’s a must.

 What is an SSL certificate, and why do you need one?

 SSL stands for Secure Socket Layer.
 It is a form of encryption that ensures the user’s private information is not compromised.
 You will see this when there is the lock icon next to the URL in your browser window.

 It is something you must see when you are doing any sort of online shopping as it ensures your credit card and personal data are encrypted to reduce the likelihood of theft.
 But, if you aren’t selling anything, do you really need one?

 Yes.
 You do.